sahib/brig/docs/_build/html/_sources/index.rst.txt

 **This software is in active development and probably not suited for production use yet!** But to get it in a stable state, it is **essential** that people play around with it.
 Consider this is as an open beta phase.
+Also don't take anything granted for now, everything might change wildly before version ``1.0.0``.

 With that being said, ``brig`` is near a somewhat usable state where you can play around with it quite well.
 All aforementioned features do work, besides possibly being